IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia-setup.md

 ```

 You are now ready to run the query , Click the "Send" button to run.
-Insomnia will ask you to login to your QBO company (enter credentials)
+Insomnia will ask you to login to your QBO company (enter trial company credentials)